-I went from a carefree fresher to being sat down in a hospital and told I had Type 1 diabetes – a condition I knew barely anything about.
+I went from a carefree fresher to being sat down in a hospital and told I had Type 1 diabetes which was a condition I knew barely anything about.
 I’d been losing weight, which I put down to not eating properly, and feeling unwell, which I put down to freshers’ flu.
 I didn’t have an explanation for my extreme thirst or needing the toilet all the time.

 A diabetes diagnosis isn't the sort of thing you expect to happen in your first term of uni.
 It was a big shock to my new friends as well, although they were glad that I finally knew why I'd been feeling unwell.

 It was the first time I’d been really independent from my parents and I felt very alone.
 It was a huge shock to my family too.
 My mum immediately started researching the condition and my brother helped me stay positive and wasn't afraid to ask questions.